Zenwolf/kanso/README.md

 ### Core concepts

 1. Unidirectional data flow that operates solely on actions/commands.
-2. Immutable state managed by a state stores.
+2. Immutable state managed by state data stores.
 3. Interceptors to extend the core system:
-    * action interceptors -- allow you to act upon an action or change the action/replace it.
+    * action interceptors -- allow you to act upon an action or change the action/replace it before it is passed to stores and used to modify state.
-    * state interceptors -- allow you to act upon a new state before it is set or change it/replace it.
+    * state interceptors -- allow you to act upon a new state before it is set, or change it/replace it, before change listeners are called.
 4. Standard way to define state queries using `QueryApi` generator, which can be used statelessly(static methods) or statefully(bound to a specific state snapshot).